borglab/gtsam.org/_posts/2019-11-07-lqr-control.md

 ## Variable Elimination
 To optimize the factor graph, which represents minimizing the least squares objectives above, we can simply eliminate the factors from right to left.
-In this section we demonstrate the variable elimination graphically and algebraically, but discussion on the underlying matrix representation in GTSAM is also provided in the [Appendix](#least-squares-implementation-in-gtsam).
+In this section we demonstrate the variable elimination graphically and algebraically, but the matrix elimination is also provided in the [Appendix](#least-squares-implementation-in-gtsam).

 <!-- ********************** BEGIN VARIABLE ELIMINATION SLIDESHOW ********************** -->